tw3lveparsecs/azure-mcp-copilot-workshop/README.md

 # GitHub Copilot with Azure MCP Workshop

 This workshop provides hands-on experience with GitHub Copilot and the Azure Model Context Protocol (MCP) Server to interact with various Azure resources.
-Participants will learn how to use natural language queries, utilize GitHub Copilot's AI-powered capabilities, and leverage the Azure MCP Server to effectively manage Azure resources.
+Participants will learn how to use natural language queries, utilise GitHub Copilot's AI-powered capabilities, and leverage the Azure MCP Server to effectively manage Azure resources.

 ## What is Azure MCP?

 Azure MCP (Model Context Protocol) Server implements the [MCP specification](https://modelcontextprotocol.io) to create a seamless connection between AI agents (like GitHub Copilot) and key Azure services including Azure Storage, Cosmos DB, Azure AI Search, Azure Monitor, Key Vault, and more.

+Architecturally, it allows GitHub Copilot to process natural language queries and interact with Azure resources without needing to remember complex CLI commands or navigate through the Azure Portal.
+See the [architecture diagram](docs/architecture-diagram.md) for a visual representation of how these components interact.

 ## Workshop Structure